GemDems/Hub/replit.md

 ### Latest Updates (January 24, 2025)
 ✅ **Enhanced User Experience**
 - Updated all "Get Deal Now" buttons to open affiliate links in new tabs instead of redirecting current page
-- Added rounded corners to header section with custom #202120 color filling only the corner pieces (not full border)
 - Improved header typography with modern gradient design and creative visual elements
 - Removed redundant urgency indicators for cleaner interface
 - Enhanced spacing and font hierarchy throughout the application